COVID-19 Consumer Information and Resources

 Emergency situations like the current COVID-19 pandemic create opportunities for fraudsters to take advantage of vulnerable populations.
-Attorney General Becerra urges consumers to be aware of scams, including these common ones:
+The Attorney General urges consumers to be aware of scams, including these common ones:

-Coronavirus "Cures" and Other Snake Oil Sales: Consumers should beware of any products or services that claim to treat, diagnose, prevent, or cure COVID-19.
-According to the Centers for Disease Control and Prevention and the World Health Organization, there is no vaccine to prevent COVID-19, nor is there a medicine that treats or cures COVID-19.
-It is unlikely that the first you hear of a vaccine will be from an unsolicited email or online advertisement.
-Anyone who has been the victim of a snake oil scam or who otherwise has information about products that are falsely touted as coronavirus treatments, tests, or cures should immediately file a complaint at http://oag.ca.gov/report.
+Coronavirus “Cures" and Snake Oil Sales: Additionally, consumers should beware of unknown persons trying to sell products or services, online or over the phone, that claim to treat or cure COVID-19.
+There is currently no medication that cures COVID-19 and you should consult with medical professionals regarding any treatments.
+Be sure to follow reliable sources regarding updates.
+Anyone who has been the victim of a snake oil scam or who otherwise has information about products that are falsely touted as coronavirus treatments, tests, or cures should immediately file a complaint at https://oag.ca.gov/report.

 Unsolicited Emails Referencing Coronavirus: As with telemarketing, you should be extremely wary of any unsolicited email providing information about coronavirus, even ones that claim to be from reputable organizations.
 These are likely to be scams or "phishing" attempts to get you to provide personal information or to infect your device with software viruses.
 If you accidentally open an email, delete the email and do not click on any links or otherwise engage with the sender.